martynabogacz/VR-Urban-Planning-2022/README.md

 -   Rtools from
     [cran.r-project.org](https://cran.r-project.org/bin/windows/Rtools/rtools40.html).
     Download and install Rtools in your system.
-Then follow the steps in the link to be able to use Rtols.
+Then follow the steps in the link to be able to use Rtools.
 -   R packages, which can be installed by opening RStudio and typing `install.packages("dplyr")` in the R console, for example.